Skip to main content

 International Conference: Seyfo 1915

-A map from the text was also featured on the lovely The Afternoon Map blog devoted to Ottoman and Ottoman-adjacent cartography.1
+A map from the text was also featured on The Afternoon Map blog devoted to Ottoman and Ottoman-adjacent cartography.1

 1. Another map I submitted is available as a post entitle The New Assyria↩︎